Kim's summit performance is propaganda coup for N. Korea

 Breaking News Emails

-In the meantime, however, the North appears to be basking in it leader's new found status as the most popular kid on the block.
+In the meantime, however, the North appears to be basking in its leader's new found status as the most popular kid on the block.

 "Singapore, the country of the epoch-making meeting much awaited by the whole world, was awash with thousands of domestic and foreign journalists and a large crowd of masses to see this day's moment which will remain long in history," KCNA noted.